Andrew Forrest: Other philanthropic interests

 As of September 2007, Forrest had injected AUD90 million into his children's charity.
 Philanthropic activity has included gifts to his alma mater, Hale School; participation in the St Vincent de Paul Society CEO sleepouts; and a gift from the proceeds of the sale of 5000 tonnes of iron ore to the Chinese earthquake relief effort.
 In October 2013 it was announced that Forrest was to donate AUD65 million towards higher education in Western Australia.
 At the time the sum was believed to be the highest philanthropic donation in Australia, with most going toward funding scholarships.

 The Minderoo Foundation, Forrest's private foundation, was renamed as the Minderoo Group is to be expanded to include higher education contributions.
 The foundation has given AUD270 million through the foundation since 2001.
 In 2014, Andrew and Nicola Forrest pledged AUD65 million over ten years through the Minderoo Foundation, establishing the Forrest Research Foundation to offer scholarships to students pursuing a PhD at a Western Australian university.
 In 2017 Forrest donated AUD400 million to medical research and social causes, and in 2019 donated a further AUD655 million to expand the existing work of the Minderoo Foundation in areas including cancer research, early childhood development, ocean health, and eliminating modern slavery, the largest ever living donation by any Australian philanthropist.

+Lawsuit against Meta

+Forrest has been in legal dispute with Meta Platforms (owner of Facebook and Instagram) over fraudulent cryptocurrency scam advertisements that used his name and likeness without permission, with his image appearing in approximately 230,000 scam ads from 2019 to 2025.
+In September 2021, Forrest filed a civil lawsuit against Meta in California.
+In June 2024, a judge rejected Meta's motion to dismiss the case, ruling that Meta had not conclusively demonstrated that Section 230 of the Communications Decency Act provided immunity, finding that questions remained about whether Meta's ad tools contributed to the content of the ads or merely served as neutral tools.

+Forrest filed a separate criminal suit in Western Australia in 2022 but the Commonwealth Director of Public Prosecutions decided not to continue with the prosecution and the case was discontinued in 2024.
+In 2019, Forrest wrote an open letter calling on "governments around the world to update their regulatory and legislative frameworks to ensure society is protected from the harm Facebook facilitates by allowing scammers to advertise on its platform".
+In 2025, he also called on the Australian government to "require digital platforms to operate through an Australian legal entity and be subject to Australian regulations and our legal system."